pintuag/ClaimsRepo/README.md

      View Model

-     1. TrendingListViewModel- Business logic for getting data from api and sending it to activity.
+     1. ClaimListViewModel- Business logic for getting data from api and sending it to activity.

 #### Steps to Install app